mesosphere-backup/terraform-dcos/azure/README.md

 #### Pull down the DC/OS terraform scripts below

 There is a module called `dcos-tested-azure-oses` that contains all the tested scripts per operating system.
 The deployment strategy is based on a bare image coupled with a prereq `script.sh` to get it ready to install dcos-core components.
-Its simple to add other operating systems by adding the ami, region, and install scripts to meet the dcos specifications that can be found [here](https://dcos.io/docs/1.9/installing/custom/system-requirements/) and [here](https://dcos.io/docs/1.9/installing/custom/system-requirements/install-docker-centos/) as an example.
+Its simple to add other operating systems by adding the AMI, region, and install scripts to meet the dcos specifications that can be found [here](https://dcos.io/docs/1.9/installing/custom/system-requirements/) and [here](https://dcos.io/docs/1.9/installing/custom/system-requirements/install-docker-centos/) as an example.

 For CoreOS 1235.9.0: